 - Be mindful of over the counter medications

 The road to pregnancy is not as picture perfect as you might have imagined.
 There may be bumps along the way and even obstacles that you must overcome, but with effort and the support of your doctor, there is hope that you can conceive.
+With so many alternative ways to get pregnant these days, why not have a chat to someone about it, fertility london are very qualified specialists that know exactly what they are talking about.
 Whether you get pregnant the natural way, with IUI, IVF, or with the help of a donor, the joy you’ll experience when you see their precious face will far outweigh the struggle it may have taken you to get there.

 About the author: Katherine Smith (Kat) is a San Diego based freelance writer who enjoys writing on a wide variety of fitness and entertainment topics.
 In her free time Kat enjoys the beach and playing volleyball with family and friends.